lowkeynerdxd/README./README.md

 <img width="500" height="230" alt="image" src="https://github.com/user-attachments/assets/fe096256-a9ad-4a43-ba0d-9c4b72a847ce" />

-hello welcome to my bio im gonna introduce myself=_= FANDOMS:south park,ranfren,jjk,alnst,saiki,fnaf,vocaloid,tshd,death note,black butler
+hi so im gonna introduce myself a bit ok
-i like drawing,my friends ofcc,listening to songs,hugs,petting animals,and playing genshin blabla also my genshin.and me bisexual
+FANDOMS:south park,ranfren,jjk,alnst,saiki,fnaf,vocaloid,tshd,death note,black butler
-uid:786610695
+i like drawing,my friends ofcc,listening to songs,hugs,petting animals,and playing genshin blabla also my genshin. uid:786610695
 <img width="590" height="590" alt="image" src="https://github.com/user-attachments/assets/253a7029-c8da-4c41-a45c-74e9daa01aed" />
 c+h w2i are allowed if u want to be friends dont hesitate cuz im friendly i might be shy at first but ill eveantually warm up if we interact much^^also i tend to overshare a lot w/out realizing just lmk if it gets too much.And im not that good w comforting but ill listen and try my best!